Learn about actual and potential costs

 How well do you know my company's line of business and the types of events we need security for?

-What other clients have you served in my line of business and were you able to retain them over multiple contracts?
+What other clients have you served in my line of business?
+Were you able to retain them over multiple contracts?

 Who are your competitors and how does your experience with events like mine compare with theirs?